Our Approach to Education

 Likewise, we want to enable students from all other concentrations to learn how engineering and technology underpin many aspects of society and the world.
 We believe that exposing all Harvard College students to the tenets of engineering—analysis, synthesis/integration, design, and building—will give them a greater appreciation for science and technology and better prepare them for a world in which technology is part of every sphere of life.

-Instead, students may work towards a Master of Science, Master of Engineering, and Doctor of Philosophy degree in one of four subjects—Applied Mathematics, Applied Physics, Computer Science, and Engineering Sciences.
+Instead, students may work towards a Master of Science, Master of Engineering, and Doctor of Philosophy degree in one of five subjects—Applied Mathematics, Applied Physics, Computer Science, Computational Science & Engineering, and Engineering Sciences.

 To help students develop plans of study that have sound intellectual frameworks, SEAS has instituted model programs/guidelines by degree.